CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 Each of these Coinbase Services is described in detail below.

-2. Creating a Coinbase Account
+2.Ti=Creating a Coinbase Account

-2.1.
-Registration of Coinbase Account
+2.1.Ti=Registration of Coinbase Account

 .sec=In order to use any of the Coinbase Services, you must first register by providing your name, an e-mail address, password, and affirming your acceptance of this Agreement.
 Upon successful completion of the registration process, Coinbase will establish your Coinbase Account.
 Coinbase may, in our sole discretion, refuse to allow you to establish a Coinbase Account, or limit the number of Coinbase Accounts that a single user may establish and maintain at any time.

-2.2.
-Identity Verification
+2.2.Ti=Identity Verification

 .sec=In order to use certain features of the Coinbase Services, including certain transfers of bitcoin and/or currency, you may be required to provide Coinbase with certain personal information, including, but not limited to, your name, address, telephone number, e-mail address, date of birth, taxpayer identification number, government identification number, and information regarding your bank account (e.g., financial institution, account type, routing number, and account number).
 Coinbase may also require you to answer certain questions or take actions in order to verify your identity, provide the Coinbase Services to you, or comply with applicable law.
 In submitting this or any other personal information as may be required, you verify that the information is accurate and authentic, and you agree to update Coinbase if any information changes. <strong>You hereby authorize Coinbase to, directly or through third parties make any inquiries we consider necessary to verify your identity and/or protect against fraud, including to query identity information contained in public reports (e.g., your name, address, past addresses, or date of birth), to query account information associated with your linked bank account (e.g., name or account balance), and to take action we reasonably deem necessary based on the results of such inquiries and reports.
-You further authorize any and all third parties to which such inquiries or requests may be directed to fully respond to such inquiries or requests.</strong>
+You further authorize any and all third parties to which such inquiries or requests may be directed to fully respond to such inquiries or requests.

-3. Bitcoin Wallet
+3.Ti=Bitcoin Wallet

-<h3 id="toc_5">3.1.
-Sending and Receiving Bitcoin.</h3>
+3.1.Ti=Sending and Receiving Bitcoin.</h3>

-3.1.1.</strong> As part of the services offered in connection with your Coinbase Account, Coinbase can help you send bitcoin to, and request and receive bitcoin from, third parties pursuant to instructions you provide through the Coinbase Site (each such transaction is a &quot;Bitcoin Transaction&quot;).
+3.1.1.sec=As part of the services offered in connection with your Coinbase Account, Coinbase can help you send bitcoin to, and request and receive bitcoin from, third parties pursuant to instructions you provide through the Coinbase Site (each such transaction is a &quot;Bitcoin Transaction&quot;).
 You may initiate a Bitcoin Transaction by going to the Coinbase Site, choosing to send or request, and entering the requisite information regarding the sender or recipient and the amount of bitcoin to be transferred.
 Coinbase will then communicate with the Bitcoin network on your behalf, as necessary, to facilitate each Bitcoin Transaction in accordance with these instructions.

 3.1.2.
 Coinbase reserves the right to refuse to process or to cancel any pending Bitcoin Transaction as required by law or in response to a subpoena, court order, or other binding government order.
-Coinbase cannot reverse a Bitcoin Transaction which has been communicated to and confirmed by the Bitcoin network.</strong>
+Coinbase cannot reverse a Bitcoin Transaction which has been communicated to and confirmed by the Bitcoin network.

-3.1.3.</strong> Coinbase processes Bitcoin Transactions according to the instructions received from its users and we do not guarantee the identity of any user, receiver, requestee or other party.
+3.1.3.sec=Coinbase processes Bitcoin Transactions according to the instructions received from its users and we do not guarantee the identity of any user, receiver, requestee or other party.
 You should verify all transaction information prior to submitting instructions to Coinbase as the relevant Bitcoin Transaction may not be cancelled or reversed once initiated.

-3.1.4.</strong> If you initiate a Bitcoin Transaction by entering the recipient&#39;s bitcoin address, Coinbase will confirm that the bitcoin address is valid; however, Coinbase cannot confirm that the bitcoin address belongs to the intended recipient.
+3.1.4.sec=If you initiate a Bitcoin Transaction by entering the recipient&#39;s bitcoin address, Coinbase will confirm that the bitcoin address is valid; however, Coinbase cannot confirm that the bitcoin address belongs to the intended recipient.
 In the event you initiate a Bitcoin Transaction by entering the recipient&#39;s email address and the recipient does not have an existing Coinbase Account, Coinbase will email the recipient and invite them to open a Coinbase Account.
 If the designated recipient does not open a Coinbase Account within 30 days, Coinbase will return the bitcoin associated with the transaction to your Coinbase Account.

 3.2 Bitcoin Storage &amp; Transmission Delays

 .sec=Coinbase securely stores 100% of all bitcoin private keys in our control in a combination of online and offline storage.
 As a result, it may be necessary for Coinbase to retrieve this information from offline storage in order to facilitate a Bitcoin Transaction in accordance with your instructions, which may delay the initiation or crediting of such Bitcoin Transaction for 48 hours or more.
 As a user of the Coinbase Services, you accept the risk that a Bitcoin Transaction facilitated by Coinbase may be delayed and you agree not to hold Coinbase responsible for any damages or injury arising out of or related to such delay.

-<h3 id="toc_6">3.3.
+3.3.
 Your Bitcoin Transactions.</h3>

 3.3.1 Third Party Transactions